aws-samples/iot-secure-tunneling-demo/docs/test-multiplex.md

 ![](https://github.com/blakewell/iot-secure-tunneling-demo/blob/docs/imgs/test-multiplex/test_multiplex6.gif)

-Congratulations, you successfully run the demo.
+Congratulations, you have successfully run the demo.
 Once you are done with it, make sure to go to the next step to clean up your AWS resources.

 [Back: 3.
 Test the Demo](./test.md)  |  [Next: 5.
 Cleaning Up](./cleanup.md)